Serving as a learning community since 2002 for students and families that want Quality Christian Education leading to

 Adventist College Preparatory Center

-In 2002, Adventist College Preparatory Center (ACPC) was founded to provide part-time English Language tutoring for high school students and college-placement assistance for students interested in attending English-speaking universities.
-During the first year the school provided tutoring to 30 students and college-placement to 6 students.
+In 2002, Adventist College Preparatory Center (ACPC) was founded by Robert Christensen to provide part-time English Language tutoring for high school students and college-placement assistance for students interested in attending English-speaking universities.
+During the first year the school provided tutoring to 30 students and college-placement to six students.

 Taipei Adventist Preparatory Academy